privet-kitty/Munsellpicker/README.md

 # Munsellpicker
 Musellpicker captures a color under your mouse pointer on the screen and views its Munsell Color code, RGB, and HSV.
-It runs in most environments as it is built on Java.
+It runs in most environments (Windows, Mac OS, Linux etc.) as it is built on Java.

 ![screenshot](screenshot.png "screenshot")